The Fluffer

-The Fluffer, a 2001 American independent film, is a triangular story of obsessive love set against the backdrop of the adult video industry.
+The Fluffer is a 2001 American independent film that focuses on the adult video industry.
 The film was written by Wash West and co-directed by West and his husband Richard Glatzer.
 The Fluffer features cameos from a number of figures in the adult entertainment industry, including Ron Jeremy, director Chi Chi LaRue, Karen Dior, Zach Richards, Derek Cameron, Chad Donovan, Thomas Lloyd, Jim Steel, Chris Green and Cole Tucker.

 The Fluffer was an official selection of and premiered in 2001 at the 51st Internationale Filmfestspiele Berlin (Berlin International Film Festival).
 It was also selected for the Toronto International Film Festival that year, where it made its North American debut.

 Plot

 Sean McGinnis is a film student who moves to Los Angeles to break into the movie business.
 While looking for work, he passes the time watching rented videos, preferring classic films.
 He sets out to watch Citizen Kane, but the videotape has accidentally been switched with an adult movie called Citizen Cum.
 Sean becomes instantly obsessed with the star of Citizen Cum, Johnny Rebel.
 His interest in Johnny leads Sean to turn down work in the mainstream film industry to become a cameraman for Men of Janus, the production company that has Johnny under exclusive contract.
-On his first shoot, Sean ends up as a "fluffer" for Johnny, performing (offscreen) oral sex on him to help him maintain an erection and reach orgasm for the "money shot."
+On his first shoot, Sean ends up as a "fluffer" for Johnny, performing (offscreen) oral sex on him to help him maintain an erection and reach orgasm for the "money shot".
 He learns that Johnny's real name is Mikey, he is "gay-for-pay" and doesn't perform oral sex on other men or even kiss.
 Johnny has Sean fluff him on additional productions, and Sean's infatuation continues to grow.
 He confides his feelings for Johnny to co-worker Silver, who tells him that the relationship is hopeless because Johnny's a porn star and straight.
 Meanwhile, Johnny's girlfriend Julie, who works as a stripper under her stagename Babylon but who has tried to move into mainstream acting, learns she is pregnant.

 Trying to break from Johnny, Sean begins dating an acupuncture student named Brian.
 However, Brian breaks up with Sean because of his emotional unavailability, the result of his continuing obsession with Johnny, and because Brian had a bad experience with a past boyfriend who could not have sex without watching porn.

 Johnny's crystal meth use spirals out of control.
 He goes on a five-day binge and misses a scheduled film shoot.
 The film's producer Sam Martins forces Sean to fluff Johnny's replacement for the shoot.
 Johnny shows up late to the set and is fired.
 Julie decides to get an abortion since she cannot rely on Johnny to help raise a child.
 She breaks up with Johnny and changes the locks to her apartment.